-An unintentional foul leads to an injury and the match must be cancelled immediately or later due to the resulting injury.
-The match is cancelled before the end of the 1st round.
+Unintentional fouls lead to an injury and the match must be stopped immediately or later due to the resulting injuryThe match stopped before the end of the 1st round.

-Unforeseen, external circumstances lead to the fight being cancelled before the end of the 1st round and the winner remains the reigning title holder as the score is NO CONDEST.
+Unforeseen, external circumstances lead to the fight being stopped before the end of the 1st round and the winner remains the reigning title holder as the score is NO CONDEST.